aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ## Generating new calculated fields in Amazon QuickSight

-Now that you have configured the Amazon S3 permission and the data source in Amazon QuickSight, in this section you will generated following additional fields
+Now that you have configured the Amazon S3 permission and the data source in Amazon QuickSight, in this section you will generated following additional fields - HourOfDay, EdgeToOriginTimeTaken, TotalTimeTakenAtALB.
-*HourOfDay
-*EdgeToOriginTimeTaken
-*TotalTimeTakenAtALB

 ### Create new calculated fields “EdgeToOriginTimeTaken” in Amazon QuickSight